ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

   - Time: 20min.

-- (Extra) add a counter to a component that repeats multiple times (ex.
+- (extra) add a counter to a component that repeats multiple times (ex.
 User/Movie)
   - see how the counter of each component is independent (state belongs to the component)